makeruniverse/docs/docs/workshops/workshops.md

 **October 2024**

 ##Resin Printing
 Bring your own model Resin printing is a high-quality, high-demand version of 3d printing.
 Bring your own digital model and get support.
-•	10th October (4:00 – 6:00 PM)
+10th October (4:00 – 6:00 PM)

 ##Textile: Vinyl cuts
 David introduces you to the new Vinyl Plotter.
 Feel free to bring your own design and get support.
-•	17th October (10:00 – 12:00 AM)
+17th October (10:00 – 12:00 AM)

 ##Textile: Vinyl cuts
 David introduces you to the new Vinyl Plotter.
 Feel free to bring your own design and get support.
-•	22nd October (1:00 – 3:00 PM)
+22nd October (1:00 – 3:00 PM)

 ##3D printing: Basics
 Get to know the basics of 3d printing with our expert David.
 We will cover the software, the printers, and the materials you need to make your first 3d print.
-•	24th October (1:00 – 2:30 PM)
+24th October (1:00 – 2:30 PM)

 **November 2024**

 ##Prototyping Tour

 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
-•	19th November (2:00 – 3:00 PM)
+19th November (2:00 – 3:00 PM)

+**December 2024**

 ##Prototyping Tour

 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
-•	19th November (2:00 – 3:00 PM)
-•	17th December (3:30 – 4:30 PM)
+17th December (3:30 – 4:30 PM)

+**January 2025**

+##Prototyping Tour

-•	21st January (2:00 – 3:00 PM)
+Learn about the different tools in our Hardware & Media Studio for different use cases.
+This is not a workshop, but an inspirational tour.
+21st January (2:00 – 3:00 PM)

 ##3D printing: Basics